 - Comfortable and fun learning atmosphere

 - Attentive, experienced, & professional AIARE qualified instructors.
-Your instructor team may include women and men who support our mission of women becoming leaders in their backcountry pursuits
+Your instructor team may include teachers of all genders who support our mission of women becoming leaders in their backcountry pursuits

 - Engaging online classroom and field sessions